Adriankhl/relativitization/README.md

 the instruction will appear after your pull request has been created.

 ## License
-The source code of Relativitization is licensed under GPLv3.
+The source code of Relativitization is licensed under the [GPLv3 License](./LICENSE.md).

         Relativitization
         Copyright (C) 2021-present  Lai Kwun Hang